 I’m a fool, I know – which is why Corsair’s new K68 RGB keyboard may be the answer to our collective drink-related woes.
 It’s IP32 water and dust-resistant, you see, which means it’s got some mild protection against accidental spillages, making it a bit more durable than your typical mechanical keyboard.
 I’ve got the RGB version here, which costs £120 in the UK, but it’s also available in plain old red LEDs for a lot less (£87 or $88).
-Let’s see what it’s made of.
+Let’s see what it’s Best gaming keyboard material.

 So what exactly does that IP32 rating actually mean?
 Well, you’ve probably seen IP ratings bandied about in smartphone circles over the last couple of years, and most of the top ones these days have a rating of at least IP67, which signifies they’re completely dust-tight and can be dunked in up to a metre of fresh water without issue.
 The higher the IP number, the better.